JanSharp/VRCLockstep/notes.md

 - Definition of game states
   - These can only be done at initialization, cannot be defined during runtime
-- Registration of Lock Step events
+- Registration of Lockstep events
   - These can both be registered during initialization as well as registered or deregistered at runtime

 Defining games states is done using an abstract class as a base class.
 Said abstract class will require you to implement a few methods and properties: